Aleteia logoAleteia logoAleteia

 In addition, sensationalism in the media gets people angry at the Church and her priests.
 “This outrage often replaces prayer,” she said.

 Finally, there is “our own toxic indifference and criticism,” she said.
 “How often is a priest treated like a fast food worker to produce what we want and immediately; we live in a consumer-driven world full of noise, while the priest acts in persona Christi.
 The Real Presence is spectacular, the most important event in history.
-We can miss Emmanuel-with-us by superficial expectations.”
+We can miss Emmanuel (God-with-us) by superficial expectations.”

-And yet while most of the world seems to “live” on social media these days, tending to increase the noise in people’s lives and distract them from the transcendent, the nuns felt they needed to have a presence on platforms such Facebook and Twitter.
-But as cloistered nuns, they also need to “keep the world out” of their enclosure in order to maintain the contemplative life to which they are called.
+And yet while most of the world seems to “live” on social media these days, tending to increase the noise in people’s lives and distract them from the transcendent, the nuns felt they needed to have a presence on platforms such Facebook and X. But as cloistered nuns, they also need to “keep the world out” of their enclosure in order to maintain the contemplative life to which they are called.
 Would letting the world in through social media be safe?

 Essentially, no.

-“A microchip in an iPhone is tiny and is very hypersensitive,” Mother Marietta said.
-“It is made in a clean room where no foreign contaminants are able to enter — or the chips are hurt or ruined in their efficacy.”
-Likewise, the “contaminants” to an enclosed monastery are “those things which interrupt the focus of those who have given 100 percent to the call of Jesus to share in that phase of his redemptive mission described as ‘Christ praying,’ and in his total sacrificial love which led him to his death on the cross.
-We want to be keep the atmosphere ‘pure’ (like a clean room), so we can live our lives perpetually centered on Jesus.”
+Likewise, the “contaminants” to an enclosed monastery are “those things which interrupt the focus of those who have given 100% to the call of Jesus to share in that phase of his redemptive mission described as ‘Christ praying,’ and in his total sacrificial love which led him to his death on the cross.
+We want to keep the atmosphere ‘pure’ (like a clean room), so we can live our lives perpetually centered on Jesus.”

 But how?